coveo/source.coveo.com/_posts/2023-04-11-temporary-privileges.md

 ## The post-mortem

 Some peers in the security space will say that allowing an engineer to get that access with such low friction is unsafe.
-I see the point, but the layers of multi-factor authentications, VPNs, all the logging made by our API, all the logging made by strongDM, combine with all I described above allows me to sleep well at night.
+I see the point, but the layers of multi-factor authentications, VPNs, all the logging made by our API, all the logging made by strongDM, combined with all I described above allows me to sleep well at night.

 When the temporary privilege is granted, if the privilege is for a sensitive resource (AKA not a development one), the request creates an Incident in Jira, in a board our compliance team can review.
 The next morning, the compliance team can review: